 Safety testing: Sensitivity testing should be done too, but can be optional, if your budget is super tight.
 However, if the product is going to be applied near the eyes or has ingredients like SPF, AHAs or BHAs, etc, you should really consider budgeting this in.
 These tests start at $800 and go to $1500 at some labs in the California area.
 If you’re selling an SPF product, don’t forget that SPF testing will probably cost you around $3000-$4000.
 Note these are ballpark figures and they are highly dependent on the lab you use.

 Cosmetic business costs

 Property insurance is just that - it protects your property, like rental insurance would.
 In the event of, let’s say, a fire, everything related to the retail aspect of your business (computers, your product inventory) are covered.
 The insurance company will write you a nice, big check for what you lost.
 This insurance is a great idea for a skincare or hair care company, in the event of misfortune, but if your budget is tight, it is probably not necessary.
 Formulators and manufacturers don’t necessarily have to have this one, but again, it’s a good idea.

 Anyone serious about a cosmetic business should have is general liability insurance.
 And, unfortunately, this is the expensive one.
 This insurance is in the event that someone experiences an adverse reaction to your product, or slips and falls on your property.
 The cost of this insurance is typically based on how much sales your business has during the year.
 The limits are set so that the insurance company will pay a total of X amount of dollars (general aggregate limit), and will only pay a certain number of occurrences or claims.

 This is why it is important for your company to have its own insurance.
-Formulators and manufacturers can be insured until kingdom come, but ultimately responsibility falls on the your company for the safety of the products.
+Formulators and manufacturers can be insured until kingdom come, but ultimately responsibility falls on your company for the safety of the products.
 If the product doesn’t perform the advertised claim, or you do something to make the product unsafe, you are responsible.
 Selling homemade products is a huge risk - and any adverse reaction can potentially cost you thousands or millions.
 So, you just have to weigh the odds.

 Marketing & Sales Costs

 The final area of start-up costs that we’ll cover is your marketing costs.
-This represents any money you put out to develop and sell your product.
+This represents any money you put out to develop and sell your cosmetic product.
 If you begin an online business (which is what we would suggest) the initial costs can be fairly low.
 Running a website can be done for less than $500 a year.
 Online promotion via social media or email can be done for next to nothing and requires mostly an investment of your time.

 Filling orders will be your next significant cost.
-You will need to have money available for boxes for shipping, people to actually fill the orders and shipping costs.
+You need to have money available for boxes for shipping, people to actually fill the orders and shipping costs.
 When you are coming up with the price of your product don’t forget to including shipping as part of your costs.
 This can often be as much or more than the cost of the product.
 For example, if it costs you $3 to make your product, shipping costs will easily be $3 so you need to charge $6 per unit just to break even.